The Award

 Chris Newens

-The winner of the Jane Grigson Trust award 2024 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2024 was:

 Chris Newens - Moveable Feasts: Paris in Twenty Melas